 - Just supply power and communications

 - High Precision Feedback with 5nm resolution encoder

-- Reduced XY footprint by up to 400%, eliminate external controllers and save space in your instrument
+- Reduce XY footprint by up to 400%, eliminate external motion controllers, and save space in your instrument

 Award Winning Products

 Dover Motion’s latest motion control innovations including first of its kind linear motor stages with controllers built in, have been recognized as industry leading products.

 Advanced Motion Control System Features